 There are no transaction values limitations imposed on traders apart from the funds they have on their balances.
-Funding, depositing and withdrawing bitcoins from the BitMex account is free, while trade costs are:
+Funding, depositing and withdrawing bitcoins from the BitMEX account is free, while trading costs.

 The platform offers two functions of security when it comes to trade.
 First is the two-factor authentication (2FA) and the second function is cold online storage of your coins.
 The multisig wallet uses offline storage capacity of the BitMex.
 Thus, funds are released for trade only when 2 of 3 factors are used for the transaction.

 A tool called kdb+, which makes risk checks of every single transaction, protects the trading database.
 The features are sufficient for the platform of this size, especially the cold storage capacity that we can only show appreciation.

 Communication is protected through PGP encryption should you wish to, protecting the contents between you and BitMex’s support.